← Back to Blog

 Where to find the answer:

-Open the Web App via /dev_search in UAE Property AI Bot and search the developer name.
+Use Dubai REST / RERA developer records for the sponsor entity.
 The analysis shows every DLD-registered project with expected vs actual completion dates.
 This is government-registered data — the developer cannot contest it or revise it retrospectively.

 What a bad answer looks like: "We had some delays on our last project but the situation is different now."
 Two or more projects delayed 12+ months each is a pattern, not a situation.
 Price the expected delay into your financial model or disqualify the developer.